Picture at SCA Seattle 2018 - Cafe Femenino Foundation with Isabel, Victor & Claudia from Peru.

 The workshops included instruction on pickling, canning, juices, and dehydration.
 Carrots, onions, and cucumbers were used for this first instructional workshop on pickling.
 The canning workshops included jams, marmalades, and plum sauce.
 Also included was the preserving of orange juice and dehydration of bananas to make banana chips.
 The representatives of the Café Femenino Foundation were able to sample these food items and are proud to report that they were delicious.
 During each workshop, every participant went home with 10 cans, bottles, and/or jars each of products that they conserved.
 Most importantly, they came away with yet another tool to be able to store food for the times when there are no fresh fruits and vegetables to consume and food is scarce.

 The objective of this project is to reintroduce quinoa in the areas of coffee cultivation and to promote the incorporation of quinoa in the local diet.
-Through this project, 50 organic home gardens and three organic school gardens were implemented with a focus on quinoa and amaranth cultivation.
-A total of seven workshops were given to 580 women members of the coffee associations of ASPAPE and ASPROAGRO from Lambayeque, ASPRO and APCU from Cajamarca, and UCAM and Gran Vilaya in the Amazonas region.
+Through this project, organic home and school gardens were implemented with a focus on quinoa and amaranth cultivation.
+Workshops have been given to women members of the coffee associations of ASPAPE and ASPROAGRO from Lambayeque, ASPRO and APCU from Cajamarca, and UCAM and Gran Vilaya in the Amazonas region.
 Workshops included the following activities:

 The teachers involved in the school based gardens were very cooperative and instrumental in the joint effort to achieve their installation.
 The schools engaged in this project are located in the communities of Corral de Piedra and Chinama, in Lambayeque, and San Antonio, in the state of Amazonas.